R3Conclave/conclave-core-sdk/docs/docs/mail.md

 message headers.
 You can use message headers to implement non-data-processing tasks like usage tracking and prioritization at the host's end.
 The Mail headers contain the following fields:

-1. A _topic_.
+1. The_topic_.
 You can use it to distinguish between different streams of Mail items from the same client.
 It's a string similar to an email subject.
 Topics are scoped per sender and are not global.
 Clients can send multiple streams of related Mail items using a different topic for each stream.
 To avoid replay attacks, you should never reuse a topic for an unrelated Mail item.
 Using a random UUID in a topic is good practice to prevent reuse.

 2. The _sequence number_.
 Every Mail item under a topic has a sequence number that starts from zero and increments by one.
 The enclave rejects messages if the sequence number is not in order.
 This ensures that the enclave